 Jenny Wood, CLFP

 Jennifer (Jenny) Wood is currently the Senior Vice President of Client Services with Orion First Financial, LLC.
 Jenny “grew up” in the small commercial finance arena and wouldn’t have it any other way.
-Joining Orion First (from another Leasing Company) in its early stages has given her the opportunity to hold various rolls within the company including Portfolio Management, Taxes, Customer Service, Business Development and most recently her current position in Client Services.
+Joining Orion First (from another Leasing Company) in its early stages has given her the opportunity to hold various roles within the company including Portfolio Management, Taxes, Customer Service, Business Development and most recently her current position in Client Services.
 Jenny is responsible for identifying how to partner strategically with our clients and improve processes and procedures to increase productivity and profitability for both parties.
 Jenny has been in the commercial finance space since 1998 and obtained her CLFP Certification in 2004.
 She is eager to reach out to the younger generation of the finance industry and really get them involved as they are our future.
-Jenny resides in Tacoma, WA and in the Winter month you can always find her watching every football game possible, and in the Summer months practicing her dart game as she holds some high titles in the Pacific Northwest.
+Jenny resides in Tacoma, WA and in the Winter months you can always find her watching every football game possible, and in the Summer months practicing her dart game as she holds some high titles in the Pacific Northwest.

 Phone: 253-857-9652 | Email: email@example.com